Barentin

 Barentin ([baʁɑ̃tɛ̃]) is a commune in the Seine-Maritime department in the Normandy region in northern France.

 Geography

-A town of light industry and farming situated by the banks of the river Austreberthe in the Pays de Caux, some 10 mi northwest of Rouen at the junction of the D6015, D143 and the D104 roads.
+The town is situated in the valley of the Austreberthe, a small affluent of the Seine.
+It is a town of light industry and farming situated by the banks of the river Austreberthe in the Pays de Caux, some 10 mi northwest of Rouen at the junction of the D6015, D143 and the D104 roads.
 SNCF operates a TER rail service here.